April - September 2016

-The Mann Center for the Performing Arts will present the North American premiere of this multidisciplinary interpretation of Igor Stravinsky’s orchestral score for the 1910 ballet.
-Firebird: Reimagined will link South African and Russian traditions and integrate music, literature, and the disciplines of dance, movement, and puppetry.
+The Mann presented the North American premiere of a multidisciplinary interpretation of Igor Stravinsky’s orchestral score for the 1910 ballet.
+Firebird: Reimagined linked South African and Russian traditions and integrated music, literature, and the disciplines of dance, movement, and puppetry.

-Creating a distinctly contemporary African new interpretation of the Russian symphonic work, The Mann will curate a unique program, featuring The Philadelphia Orchestra, South Africa's multi-Grammy Award-winning singing group Ladysmith Black Mambazo, and larger-than-life puppets inspired by the artistry of the Broadway sensation War Horse and created by Janni Younge of South Africa’s renowned Handspring Puppet Company.
-The Philadelphia Orchestra's performance of the complete score for The Firebird will be accompanied by a new interpretation of the original Ballets Russes staging with Younge’s puppets, performed by expert puppeteers and dancers.
+Creating a distinctly contemporary African and new interpretation of the Russian symphonic work, the Mann curated a unique program featuring The Philadelphia Orchestra, South Africa's multi-Grammy® Award-winning singing group Ladysmith Black Mambazo, and larger-than-life puppets inspired by the artistry of the Broadway sensation War Horse and created by Janni Younge of South Africa’s renowned Handspring Puppet Company.
+The Philadelphia Orchestra's performance of the complete score for The Firebird was accompanied by a new interpretation of the original Ballets Russes staging with Younge’s puppets and performed by expert puppeteers and dancers.

 Stravinsky and Multiculturalism